Talk with Your Hands: Italian Body Language to Speak Like a Native

 - Italian body language and hand gestures are used to place emphasis on a spoken conversation.
 Think of it like putting text in bold or underlining a pertinent fact.

 - In addition to adding emphasis, Italians also use body language to tell stories, ask questions, provide explanations and express emotions (like showing love or anger and everything in between).

 Need a bit of proof?
 Just watch two men “chatting” in one of Italy’s busy piazzas.
 Even without sound, it’s easy to follow their conversation because their communication skills go way beyond the verbal.

 Before you check out our list, take a crash course in Italian hand gestures with this little rap.
 I can’t guarantee you won’t have an earworm when you’re done watching (I know I did!) but it sets down the basics with a great beat and lots of laughs!

-To see even more Italian gestures in action, I recommend that you watch authentic videos like the ones on FluentU.
+To see even more Italian gestures in action, you could watch Italian movies and TV shows, or you could try using FluentU.